“Mr. Ben-Israel is the Manolo Blahnik of wedding cakes…”

 Ron is also active in LAMBDA Legal’s Defense and Educational Fund, Inc., which fights for full civil rights for gays and lesbians, including the right to marry.
 Ron looks forward to the day that all people will be able to embrace their full rights under the law.

 Almost as much as Ron loves baking, he thrives on teaching.
 He spends over 30 days a year wearing his professor toque.
 He is the only Guest Master Pastry Chef at the renowned International Culinary Center in New York City (founded as the French Culinary Institute), where he contributed to the creation of the Cake Techniques & Design program and works with students in the Professional Pastry Arts program.
-Ron also leads workshops and master classes and participates in industry events around the world.
+Ron also leads workshops, master classes and personally appears at industry events around the world, including Sugar Salon Paris, Cake Design Festival Milan, LA Cookie Con in Los Angeles, America’s Cake Fair Orlando, Cake & Bake Masters Mexico City, Tendencias in Cartagena, Columbia and many others.

 Since all of our cakes are custom-made to individual specifications, no catalog per se is available.
 Our Web site is designed to give an introduction to our style and services.
 We continually evolve and as we do, we introduce new, seasonal designs which are available for your review at our showroom and are frequently showcased in magazines.
 Additionally, we are constantly updating our Facebook page and there you will also find pictures of a wide selection of our cakes.